marckean/marcseparation/_docs/36-alex_parenting.md

 ## Alex and my apartment

-What is really weird and backed up by my theory about Alex's [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) parenting style, plus my other theory of [Alex using the children for financial gain](/marcseparation/child_support/) - Alex has never ever been to my place, she has never seen my place and where our/her kids sleep when they are with me.
+What is really weird and seems to back up by my theory about Alex's [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) parenting style, plus my other theory of [Alex using the children for financial gain](/marcseparation/child_support/) - Alex has never ever been to my place, she has never seen my place and where our/her kids sleep when they are with me.
 Wouldn't any mother (or parent) want to know where their kids are sleeping if it's on an on-going arrangement?
 This tells me that she just doesn't care for the kids that much, and this adds significant weight to my two theories.